Report on contemporary challenges to freedom of expression

 To the GA, 71st session

-In this report, the Special Rapporteur examines critical contemporary challenges to freedom of expression, based on a survey of his communications to UN member States.
+In this report, the Special Rapporteur examines critical contemporary challenges to freedom of expression, based on a survey of their communications to UN member States.
 Organized around the legal framework set forth by international human rights law, the report evaluates misuses and abuses of the grounds for legitimate limitations of freedom of expression.
 The outlook is grim: Whether online or offline, there is an all-too-common world view that imagines words as weapons.
-To reverse the tide, the Special Rapporteur urges States to take at least the following steps, in keeping with their obligations under human rights law: